Olivia-Newberry/PHP-OOP-solar-system-sample/README.md

 The code should be written in PHP.
 It should contain documentation, setup instructions and unit tests which show your understanding of the problem.

-We have provided some basics, to get you started.
-You can choose to use the code/tools provided, or start fresh.

-Once complete, send over a zip of the source code.

 ## Notes
 Data from our solar system taken from https://nssdc.gsfc.nasa.gov/planetary/factsheet/ File based storage chosen over DB based storage due to ease of setup for use in this task